dyhaz/ng2-currency-mask/README.md

-# ng2-currency-mask
+# ng2-money

-A very simple currency mask directive for Angular that allows using a number attribute with the ngModel.
+A very simple currency mask directive for Angular that allows using a number attribute with the ngModel (forked from github.com/cesarrew/ng2-currency-mask).

 Part of Engin3 VDI